 Swan Lake Iris Gardens

-The garden hosts several annual festivals throughout the year, including SC's oldest festival, the Iris Festival, Earth Day Celebration, Recovery Road Race, an Easter Egg Hunt, the Taste of the Gardens and the Fantasy of Lights, to name a few.
+The garden hosts several annual festivals throughout the year, including SC's oldest festival, the Iris Festival, Earth Day Celebration, an Easter Egg Hunt, the Taste of the Gardens, Fantasy of Lights, and more.

 Admission to the gardens is free.
 Photography is allowed (see other garden facts/rules).